 I would love to have seen 4K at 60fps and faster frame rates for other sizes but hey ho, we can't have everything.

 For stills, the HD Hero 5 has a GPS chip for location recording and the ability to produce 12mp RAW photos.
 These are much better for editing and manipulating.
 It will also shoot a higher dynamic range with HDR photos at 12mp, 30fps bursts and time lapse video.

 Since the release of the Go Pro HD Hero 3 and 4, the sound quality has been pretty good when the Go Pro is out of its casing.
 Check out the huge improvement in video and sound quality between the HD Hero, HD Hero 2, HD Hero 3 and HD Hero 4.

-The Hero 5 now has three on board mics so it can record in stereo and supposedly, it can choose between the microphones and “cherry pick” the sound quality depending on the wind noise it picks up.
+The Hero 5 now has three on board mics so it can record in stereo.
+Supposedly, it can also choose between the microphones and "cherry pick" the sound quality depending on the wind noise it picks up.
 I will hopefully be doing a full comparison between the Go Pro HD Hero 4 and 5 soon.

 Of course, using an external microphone wherever possible will give you the ultimate in sound quality.

 HD Hero 5 Battery